GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/multiphaseFlowWithWells/Example.rst

 **Input file**

-This tutorial is based on the XML file located at
+This example is based on the XML file located at

 .. code-block:: console